 Oil and gas company BP has chartered Prosafe's offshore accommodation rig Safe Zephyrus for work in the UK North Sea.

-The Safe Zephyrus, with beds for 450 persons, in single man cabins, will provide gangway-connected operations to support Neptune Energy-operated Seagull project at BP's ETAP central processing facility in the UK North Sea.
+The Safe Zephyrus, with beds for 450 persons, in single-man cabins, will provide gangway-connected operations to support the Neptune Energy-operated Seagull project at BP's ETAP central processing facility in the UK North Sea.

-The firm duration of the Safe Zephyrus contract, starting Q1 2022, is 10 months with up to four months of options.
+The firm duration of the Safe Zephyrus contract, starting in Q1 2022, is ten months with up to four months of options.
 The value of the contract firm duration is $35.5 million, and the firm duration including options value is $49.3 million.

 The final investment decision for Seagull was made in March 2019, when it was said that the first oil could be expected at the end of 2021.